-If the non-working spouse passes away or suffers from serious illness or injury that renders them unable to look after the children, then the working spouse would need to outsource those tasks.
-The cost of that outsourcing is tremendous.
-It's crucial to take out both disability and life insurance for both spouses, including the one who isn’t drawing a salary.
+If the non-working spouse passes away or suffers from a serious illness or injury that makes them unable to look after the children, the working spouse would need to outsource those tasks, which could cost you big.
+That's why it's a smart financial move to have a life insurance policy on both parents in a family with children.

 Make the Transition Slowly